Ojasdixit/new-dreampath-website/replit.md

 ## Overview

-This is a Three.js-powered parallax scroll website for DreamPath creative website design agency.
-The website features sky-blue gradients, floating 3D clouds, smooth parallax scrolling effects, and seamless video integration in the hero section.
+This is a cutting-edge Three.js-powered parallax scroll website for DreamPath creative website design agency.
+The website features immersive 3D animations, dynamic particle systems, morphing text effects, interactive elements, and seamless video integration in the hero section.
+Complete with advanced lighting systems and real-time visual effects.

 ## User Preferences